amandaghassaei/gpu-io/docs/GLSL.md

 ## Fragment Shader Outputs

 gpu-io supports rendering to multiple GPULayers from a single GPUProgram using the `layout` and `location` declarations.
 This functionality will continue to work when gpu-io converts your GLSL3 code to GLSL1 for WebGL1.
+You can test this by running the [Physarum Example](https://apps.amandaghassaei.com/gpu-io/examples/physarum/) in GLSL1, which uses multiple outputs in one of its simulation steps.

 ## Helper Functions